ayyoung994/Benchmarking-AlphaFold_JCIM/inputs/03_AlphaFold_PAF/topology/README.md

 ## Purpose

-This directory was created to provide the topology, parameter, and restraint files required to build and simulate the **03_AlphaFold_PAF** MD system in a reproducible manner.
+This directory was created to provide the topology, parameter, and restraint files required to build and simulate the **PAF** MD system in a reproducible manner.

 ---

 ## Notes

 - The files in this directory are used together with the structure files in `../structures/` and the simulation parameter files in `../mdp/`.
-- This topology folder includes ligand-specific topology and restraint files for the bound DOL ligand.
+- This topology folder includes ligand-specific topology and restraint files for the `DOL` ligand used in the MD system.
 - Compared with the crystal-structure-based systems, this folder contains a simplified topology organization specific to the PAF model setup.
+- In the manuscript, this system is described as the **PAF** receptor setup.